wyeworks/blog/source/_posts/rails-api-backend-for-backbone.markdown

 Again, we need to make sure all rails commands run the latest Rails source code in our computer, so we must run the executables from the bin folder (otherwise, the scaffold would use the rails code from an installed rails gem in the system).

 This command is the same explained in the Rails' guides and books about the framework.
 Rails API does not require any change or additional options in all subsequent commands.
-The `rails-api` option added to the `config/application.rb` is enough to alter how scaffolding and other things works in our only-API project.
+The `rails-api` option added to the `config/application.rb` is enough to alter how scaffolding and other things works in our API only project.

 The generated TodoController looks like this: